 Healthy date bars are energy bars made by combining dates, desiccated coconut and walnuts.
 Finally topped with chopped almond and pumpkin seeds.
-These bars are gluten-free and vegan.
+These bars are gluten-free and vegan and need no baking.

 Energy bars are no bake healthy snack that requires just few minutes to make and are packed with protein, fiber and nutrients to keep kids fueled until their next meal.
 The most important fact is these bars tastes too delicious and irresistible even though they are sugar-free.